rsp/scripts/README.md

 Get external IP address that is visible by servers that you connect to over Internet.

-METHOD can be: dns (default), http, https.
+METHOD can be: dns (default), http, https, ftp, telnet.

 See [externalip.md](internalip.md) for more info.